LucyHCollins/Teacher_Turnover/README.md

 ## Technologies Used
-  Pandas was used to clean and minpulate the data sets This project was developed in Jupyter Notebooks to allow for clean, narrative-driven presentation of the code and the results.
+  Pandas was used to clean and minpulate the data sets.
+  This project was developed in Jupyter Notebooks to allow for clean, narrative-driven presentation of the code and the results.
   Visualizations were created using matplotlib.